yurivin/uniswap-v3-periphery/position-referrer-analysis-log.md

-# Position Manager Referrer System - Analysis and Evolution Log
+# NonfungiblePositionManager Referrer System - Analysis and Evolution Log

 ## Document Purpose
-This document serves as a historical log of the evolution of the Position Manager Referrer System design, capturing all approaches considered and decisions made during the analysis process.
+This document serves as a historical log of the evolution of the NonfungiblePositionManager Referrer System design, capturing all approaches considered and decisions made during the analysis process.

+## Key Terminology Evolution
+- **Position Manager** = NonfungiblePositionManager contract address (not EOA)
+- **Multi-Contract Architecture** = Multiple independent NonfungiblePositionManager contracts with separate configurations
+- **Contract Authorization** = Only original NonfungiblePositionManager contract can modify positions it created

 ## Design Evolution Timeline